egonw/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ### Adding

-With the Quickstatement of the dataset, the dataset can be added to WikiData using https://quickstatements.toolforge.org/.
-This step requires a WikiData account.
+With the Quickstatement of the dataset, the dataset can be added to Wikidata using https://quickstatements.toolforge.org/.
+This step requires a Wikidata account.

 ## Authors